 <body class="layout-body">

-<header style="layout-body-header">Header</header>
+<header class="layout-body-header">Header</header>

 <section aria-label="hero" class="layout-body-hero">Hero</section>